 Taking on commercial premises

 Moving premises is disruptive and expensive.
 From the outset, you want to find premises that suit your business needs, now and in the future.
-As well as practical considerations such as location and size, you'll need to choose the right sort of property tenure: short-term, flexible rental; taking a lease; or outright freehold purchase.
+As well as practical considerations such as location and size, you'll need to choose the right sort of property tenure: short-term, flexible rental; taking on a leasehold property; buying a commonhold property or outright freehold purchase.

 Thorough due diligence will be necessary to ensure that there are no nasty surprises.
 As well as a lawyer handling the legal aspects of the conveyancing, you'll probably need the advice of a chartered surveyor and often a full structural survey.